 Our payment terms extended to our customers generally require payment within 30 days from invoice date.
-As is reflected in the table, DSO has improved over the past year due to improved collection efforts.
+DSO's have improved over the past year due to improved collection efforts and lower sales on extended payment terms.

-Our inventory turnover rate for the quarter ended June 30, 2011 was 2.4 times per year, compared with 1.1 times per year for the quarter ended June 30, 2010 and 2.0 times per year for the year ended December 31, 2010.
-The increase in the inventory turnover rate for the quarter ended June 30, 2011 reflects improved inventory management.
+Our inventory turnover rate for the quarter ended September 30, 2011 was 2.5 times per year, compared with 1.2 times per year for the quarter ended September 30, 2010 and 2.0 times per year for the year ended December 31, 2010.
+The increase in the inventory turnover rate reflects our efforts to improve inventory management.